 You can help protect watershed health!
 Volunteer to plant trees, sign up for our newsletter, host a presentation, or attend a free workshop.

-Join us for spring invasive species removal and installation of native plants!
-We will be implementing COVID-19 safety guidelines and working with small groups of volunteers.
+Join us for periodic work parties involving the removal of invasive species and installation of native plants!
 Please email Jack at jack@oswegowatershed.org to be added to our volunteer mailing list!
 You will be notified of new volunteer opportunities when they are scheduled.

 -